v0ss3n/jekyll/_posts/textilelab/2019-11-14-3d printing experiments on fabric (steganography).md

 ![]({{ site.baseurl }}/images/textilelab/secret-button-2.jpg)
 </div>

 The first try wasn't succesful as the print wouldn't stick to the fabric, I think because the fabric is too smooth.
+The fabric was also not properly adhered to the print bed, so that the nozzle pulled the fabric underneath, causing it to loosen.

 <div markdown="1" class="row-2">
 ![]({{ site.baseurl }}/images/textilelab/steganography1.jpg)